damianhakert/damianhakert.github.io/source/jobs/people-ops-administrator/index.md

 ## Requirements

-* Experience with US employment law and best practices.
+* Experience with US employment law and best practices
-* Excellent written and verbal communication skills.
+* Excellent written and verbal communication skills
-* Enthusiasm for and broard experience with software tools
+* Enthusiasm for and broad experience with software tools
 * Proven experience quickly learning new software tools
 * Willing to make People Operations as open and transparent as possible